CederGroupHub/chgnet/README.md

 ## Development & Bugs

-`CHGNet` is under active development, if you encounter any bugs in installation and usage, please open an [issue](https://github.com/CederGroupHub/chgnet/issues).
+The current `CHGNet` implementation has been migrated to [MatGL](https://github.com/materialsvirtuallab/matgl) repo, which includes more accurate checkpoints.
+Unless critical bugs, feature developments will be limited under this legacy implementation.
+If you encounter critical bugs, please open an [issue](https://github.com/CederGroupHub/chgnet/issues).
 We appreciate your contributions!